What does no win no fee actually mean?

 Are no win no fee solicitors a con?

 No. Queensland law firms must comply with strict rules concerning no win no fee costs agreements.
+No win no fee solicitors provide many people with access to justice, who otherwise may not be able to afford to pay their legal fees as they go.

 How much does an initial consultation cost?